DataDog/documentation/content/en/logs/explorer/facets.md

 * to **get relative insights** per values.
 For instance, create a facet on a `http.network.client.geoip.country.iso_code` to see what are the top countries most impacted per number of 5XX errors on your [NGINX][15] web acess logs enriched with our Datadog [GeoIP Processor][21].
 * to **count unique values**.
 For instance create a facet on a `user.email` from your [Kong][16] logs, to know how many users connect every day to your website.

 Dimensions can be of string or numerical (integer) type.
 While assigning string type to a dimension work in any case, using integer type on a dimension enables range filtering on top of all aforementioned capabilities.
 For instance, `http.status_code:[200 TO 299]` is a valid query to use on a integer-type dimension.
-See [search query language][17] for reference.
+See [search syntax][17] for reference.

 ### Measures (quantitative facets)